 Thank you for your support of the causes Shonali held dear and your contribution to continuing her legacy.

 Yvette Valdés Smith and Kiara Alvarez

 About us: We are childhood friends and St. John's school classmates of Shonali's.
 Despite our early plans on the first-grade playground to open a flower shop together when we grew up, all of us ended up pursuing careers related to health and education with underserved populations.
-Kiara has a PhD in school psychology from the University of Texas at Austin and is a researcher in health and mental health disparities, with a focus on the well-being of Latino/a youth and their families.
+Kiara has a PhD in school psychology from the University of Texas at Austin and is a postdoctoral fellow in health and mental health disparities research, with a focus on the well-being of Latino/a youth and their families.
 Yvette holds master's degrees in early childhood and bilingual education from Sarah Lawrence College and City University of New York.
 She has been a public middle school teacher in New York City and is currently a stay at home mom.

 Photos are courtesy of Shonali's family and include Shonali receiving the Elizabeth Blackwell Award for the best work on women's health in 2009 at UCLA, Shonali presenting her research, Shonali with friends in El Yunque, and Shonali with her beloved dog Sheena.